ssro/znc-docker/README.md

 [ ?? ] Launch ZNC now? (yes/no) [yes]: no
 ```

-Answer `no` to the last step of configuration, "Launch ZNC now?".
-The container generate the config and will exit.
+Answer `no` to the last step of configuration, `Launch ZNC now?`.
+The container will generate the config and exit.

 N.B: adjust your configuration based on your preferences